ManosDiam/GitHub-Actions-Deep-Dive/docs/general/runners.md

 In this example, the job is set to run on a self-hosted runner named "my-runner".

-You can also specify a matrix of runners to run the job on multiple runners:
+To run the job on multiple runners, you can also specify a matrix of runners:

 ```yaml
 jobs: